laravel/docs/helpers.md

 <a name="method-str-is"></a>
 #### `str_is()` {#collection-method}

-Determine if a given string matches a given pattern.
-Asterisks may be used to indicate wildcards.
+The `str_is` function determines if a given string matches a given pattern.
+Asterisks may be used to indicate wildcards:

 	$value = str_is('foo*', 'foobar');

+	// true

+	$value = str_is('baz*', 'foobar');

+	// false

 <a name="method-str-plural"></a>
 #### `str_plural()` {#collection-method}

-Convert a string to its plural form (English only).
+The `str_plural` function converts a string to its plural form.
+This function currently only supports the English language:

 	$plural = str_plural('car');

+	// cars

+	$plural = str_plural('child');

+	// children

 <a name="method-str-random"></a>
 #### `str_random()` {#collection-method}

-Generate a random string of the given length.
+The `str_random` function generates a random string of the specified length:

 	$string = str_random(40);

 <a name="method-str-singular"></a>
 #### `str_singular()` {#collection-method}

-Convert a string to its singular form (English only).
+The `str_singular` function converts a string to its singular form.
+This function currently only supports the English language:

 	$singular = str_singular('cars');

+	// car

 <a name="method-str-slug"></a>
 #### `str_slug()` {#collection-method}

-Generate a URL friendly "slug" from a given string.
+The `str_slug` function generates a URL friendly "slug" from the given string:

-	str_slug($title, $separator);

-Example:

 	$title = str_slug("Laravel 5 Framework", "-");